Implementation of quantum stochastic walks for function approximation, two-dimensional data classification, and sequence

 \subsection{Label noise}

-Our proposal QSNN aiming at accurate classification is based on the supervised learning solution, which has implicit assumption that annotators are experts and they would provide perfectly labeled training data.
-It is however rarely met in real-world scenarios and constantly evolving grammar also brings about changes of the correspondences between sequences and labels in the matter of our concern, which increases mislabeled data damaging effects for the model's performance inevitably.
-For saving computing resources, the ideal model should perform better than the alternatives in re-training the partially trained QSNN after a correction of the training set, i.e., it should reach a new convergence faster.
+Our QSNN aiming at accurate classification is based on supervised learning, which has the implicit assumption that annotators are experts and they would provide perfectly labeled training data.
+It is however rarely true in real-world scenarios.
+Some of the labels in the provided training set may be wrong.
+And the development of grammar also may lead to changes in the labels of some word sequences in the matter of our concern, which increases the mislabeled data (i.e. label noise) inevitably.
+When given a QSNN trained with a noisy training set, it is considered robustness if its loss function can be optimized to the optimum with a correct training set faster than the alternatives.

-To hide the significant coherence superiority with the random initialization condition described before and study this re-training ability in isolation, we train the QSNN with the same structure and training set as in the verse recognition from some uniform initializations samples $\{\gamma_i=0.1, 0.3, 0.5, 0.7| i=1,2,\cdots,n\}$.
-We can see the performances are indistinguishable when corrupted data are learned at first, but the coherent QSNN shows the better convergence property after the errors are corrected in the 100th iteration in FIG. \ref{fig:label-noise}.
-In terms of these results, the coherent QSNN is more adaptive to deal with the constantly developing grammar.
+In this subsection, we investigate the robustness of two QSNNs (i.e. coherent QSNN and decoherent QSNN) against label noise in sentence recognition.
+The structure of the QSNN and correct training set used here are the same as that in Sec. \ref{sub:verse-recognition}.
+Because the coherent QSNN performs better than the decoherent one if they are initialized randomly, as shown in Fig.\,\ref{fig:verse-recognition}(a), we train both of them from 4 uniform initialization samples $\{h_i=0.1, \gamma_j=0.1, 0.3, 0.5, 0.7\}_{i,j=1, 1}^{m, n}$ to exclude the effect of the random initialization, where $m$ ($n$) is the number of parameters in the Hamiltonian (Lindblad operators).

+In the first 100 iterations, we train the two kinds of QSNNs with three corrupted training sets consisting of different wrong labels.
+The results corresponding to the three corrupted sets are shown in (a), (b), and (c) of Fig.~\ref{fig:label-noise}.
+Then, the wrong labels are corrected in the 100th iteration, and the QSNNs are trained with the correct training set in the later iterations.
+As shown in Fig.~\ref{fig:label-noise}, the loss functions (the mean of 4 initialization samples) of two kinds of QSNNs are indistinguishable before the 100th iteration, but the coherent QSNN's loss function converges faster after the errors are corrected.
+In terms of these results, the coherent QSNN with 11 neurons is more robust against the label noise than the decoherent one.